SharedCode/sop/README.md

   * C. Streaming Data application domain enabling very large data storage - search and management, supporting multi-GBs record or item, limited only by your storage drive/sub-system.
 See sop/streaming_data package(in_red_cfs) for code & sample usage in test
   * D. High Performance Search Engine, alternative to ElasticSearch/SOLR but also has attributes of a real database engine, with ACID/two phase commit transactions

 Above list already covers most data storage scenarios one can think of.
 Traditionally, (R)DBMS systems including NoSqls can't support storage - search & management of these three different data size use-cases.
 It is typically one of them and up to two, e.g. - A and/or B(SQL server) or just C(AWS S3 & a DBMS like Postgres for indexing).
-But SOP supports all three of them out of the box.
+But SOP supports all four of them out of the box.

 In all of these, ACID transactions, high speed, scaleable searches and management comes built-in.
 As SOP turned M-Way Trie data structures & algorithms a commodity available in all of its usage scenarios.
 Horizontally scaleable in the cluster, meaning, there is no single point of failure.
 SOP offers a decentralized approach in searching & management of your data.
 It works with optimal efficiency in the cluster.
-It fully parallelize I/O in the cluster, only needing very lightweight "orchestration" to detect conflict and auto-merging of changes across transactions occuring simultaneously or in time.
+It fully parallelize I/O in the cluster, only needing very lightweight "orchestration"(see new "communication free" OOA algorithm secion below) to detect conflict and auto-merging of changes across transactions occuring simultaneously or in time.

 # Best Practices
 Following are the best practices using SOP outlined so you can get a good understanding of best outcome from SOP for your implementation use-cases: